SerraKD/color-me-confused/README.md

 - The Game Over page consists of the game logo, a paragraph that informs users that the game is over and shows their final score.

+- This page can be visible only if the user finishes the game in the given timeline.

-- User can easily return back to the landing page by clicking on the logo.
+- User can easily return back to the landing page by clicking on the logo or restart button.

 | Screen Size | Image |
 | :---- | :----: |